sbouschery/aisler-wiki/FAQs.md

 We have partnered with a manufacturer from Germany that produces boards for the car industry, medical device industry and other industrial grade applications, and, well now also for us :-) We are extremely proud that any author can now benefit from their board manufacturing quality – Made in Germany.

+### What are Precious Parts and Stellar Stencils? ###

+We want you tu have a true all-in-one prototyping experience.
+That is why we, besides beautiful boards, also offer precious parts and stellar stencils.

+Our intelligent parts package will make sure you have a finished project at the end of the day.
+This package won’t blow your budget but we made sure to add a few safety extras here and there.
+All you need to do is document your bill of materials (BOM) and you can get your parts right with your boards.

+To make soldering SMD parts super easy, you can now get a stencil for you project as well.
+No extra work needed.
+Just add the stencil to your shopping basket and you're all set.

 ### How are the circuit board's production parameters and which technologies do you support? ###

 Your boards will all come with green soldermask, white top and bottom legend, and will have ENIG surface plating.
 We only use high-class FR4, 1.6mm TG150 material.
 We currently limit the offering to two-layer boards with 35µm copper weight.
 If you need more copper or want to have 4-layer boards please join our Beta-List by sending us an email to support@aisler.net.